GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Bauble of The Eye**, $25,000
 Unique.
 Neg.
 A glass sphere no more than 3 inches in diameter, hand blown, with a small hoop handle which allows it to be worn as a necklace. *The wearer gains a +1 bonus to all [Prcp] checks and saves involving vision.
-Additionally, a wearer capable of casting spells in some manner is able to spend an entire round focuing on the bauble.
+Additionally, a wearer capable of casting spells in some manner is able to spend an entire round focusing on the bauble.
 This causes it to expand in size, becoming a Sferakoz which is psychically linked to the wearer.
 It follows the wearer's command.
 If the sferakoz is destroyed, the bauble shatters.
 The wearer may spend a whole round in phsyical contact with the sferakoz to shrink it back down into its bauble form.
 While in its bauble form, the sferakoz is considered to be resting.
 If it rests for a whole week, it can benefit from an additional full rest for every whole week it is inactive.
 If the bauble would be destroyed in its basic item state, it forms a sferakoz which is hostile to all creatures and will never return to its bauble form*.

 **Brass Cloak**, $25,000
 6 lbs.